-The graphics and multimedia program offers a two-year Associate of Science degree and a four-year Bachelor of Science degree that prepare students for successful careers in the fields of print and multimedia technologies.
+The Digital Media Technology program offers a two-year Associate of Science degree and a four-year Bachelor of Science degree preparing students for successful careers in the fields of print and digital media technologies.
 The primary mission of the program is to develop people with critical and analytical thinking skills required in these fields.
 Additionally, the program:

-- Prepares students for advanced careers in the print and media communication field through practical projects and critical-thinking assessments;
+- Prepares students for advanced careers in the print and digital/media communication field through practical projects and critical-thinking assessments;

 - Provides a hands-on learning environment with access to various technologies required to produce industry-standard pieces;